As the coronavirus crisis unfolds globally, organizations across the world are now testing their crisis management readiness.

 With Smarp, you can automate content import from sources such as WHO and authorities monitoring the progress of the virus so you make sure that your employees stay safe during the coronavirus outbreak.
 Pretty cool, right?

-4. Give employees useful advice and keep them connected
+4. Give your employees useful advice and keep them connected

 Even though most of you have already shared some of the most important COVID-19 tips with your employees, it doesn’t hurt to repeat the lesson.